-(Transferee) (Пате)
+(Transferee) (Date)

-30. Compliance Certification.
-Each permittee who receives an NWP verification letter from the Corps must provide a signed certification documenting completion of the authorized activity and implementation of any required compensatory mitigation.
-The success of any required permittee-responsible mitigation, including the achievement of ecological performance standards, will be addressed separately by the district engineer.
-The Corps will provide the permittee the certification document with the NWP verification letter.
+from the Corps must provide a signed certification documenting completion of the authorized required permittee-responsible mitigation, including the achievement of ecological performance standards, will be addressed separately by the district engineer.
+The Corps will 30.
+Compliance Certification.
+Each permittee who receives an NWP verification letter activity and implementation of any required compensatory mitigation.
+The success of any provide the permittee the certification document with the NWP verification letter.
 The certification document will include: